 As a general conclusion, if you drink your cold brew black, you need to use good quality beans.
 This will offer you a great cup, with distinctive, subtle flavors, that you will never find in a hot brew.
 If your cold brew is meant for a milky, sweet drink, don’t bother too much with my guide.
 The coffee will be drenched in milk, and it won’t matter anyway.

 OK, I admit, I always add just a bit of sugar or maple syrup to my cold brew.
 So it’s not the end of the world if you do too.
-But if your mug contains more milk than coffee, then yes the beans are important.
+But if your mug contains more milk than coffee, then the beans are not important.

 Starbucks Kenya – Best Coffee for Cold Brew